ANNUAL CHARGEBACK REPORT & STATISTICS

 Card brand regulations give merchants the right to respond to invalid chargebacks.

-An invalid chargeback is an unnecessary or non-compliant payment dispute—a chargeback that shouldn’t have happened.
+An invalid chargeback is an unnecessary or non-compliant payment dispute — a chargeback that shouldn’t have happened.

 Some chargebacks are invalid because they don’t follow card brand rules.
 Other times, a cardholder uses the chargeback process incorrectly, either as an intentional attempt to get something for free or an innocent misunderstanding.
-This is called friendly fraud.
-And friendly fraud accounts for the majority of invalid disputes.

 Length of Time Between the Transaction and Dispute